nlopezm/RosterBotsWeb/Answers to technical questions.md

  }
 ```

-## 3. How would you track down a performance issue in production?
+### 3. How would you track down a performance issue in production?
 Have you ever had to do this?

 I would implement a good logging system to know what the problems are due to.
 It is desirable to use a tool to audit logs such as Elastic Search, which in addition to allowing us to perform searches, tracking and monitoring, provides metrics that can facilitate decision making.
 Yes, sometimes I have to participate on  track down a performance issue in production.

-## 4. Please describe yourself using JSON.
+### 4. Please describe yourself using JSON.
-'''json

 {
    "name":"Nahuel",
    "lastname":"López",